NVIDIA/NeMo-Guardrails/docs/getting_started/4_input_rails/README.md

 1. Task `self_check_input` took 0.42 seconds and used 181 tokens.
 ```

-We can see that a `self_check_input` LLM call has been made.
+As you can see, the `self_check_input` LLM call has been made.
 The prompt and the completion were the following:

 ```python
 print(info.llm_calls[0].prompt)